Dishes To Die For: What To Eat In Fargo

 A huge portion of North Dakotans have German-speaking ancestors and the dishes they brought with them show up on the menu at Kroll’s.
 This 24-hour diner is a throwback classic, all blinding chrome and glittery booths and hand-scooped shakes and malts in the 1950s atmosphere.

 The German grandma spokeswoman (“Sit down und eat!”) tempts patrons with German dishes, including super satisfying knoephla soup, packed with fat little dumplings.
-I crave this when I’m cold and sick or when I’m feeling nostalgic and cozy and just want to curl up by a fire and a good book.
+These aren’t the pillowy, soft little dumplings like grandma makes, but that doesn’t stop me from craving this when I’m cold or sick or when I’m feeling nostalgic and just want to curl up by a fire and a good book.
 I’m apparently not the only one.
 They sell this stuff by the bucket.

 Breakfast Pizza at Pizza Patrol